mgonzalezrivero/reef_learning/README.md

 ## Contents:
 >Note: This repository is designed as a python module that contains sub-modules for executing caffe using `pycaffe`.

-* **config:** Contains markdown files to guide you through the configuration of the machine, both locally or in AWS, needed to implement the source code.
+* **config:** Contains markdown files to guide you through the configuration of the AWS instance.
+More intructions for local installation [here](http://caffe.berkeleyvision.org/installation.html)
 * **deeplearning_wrappers:** Python modules that include wrapper functions to train, test and deploy Deep learning for automated estimations of benthic cover from images.
 * **experiments:** Python module designed as a sweeper to train the NET under a range of values for base learning rate as well as image size.
 * **notebooks:** Jupyter notebooks that will guide you through the execution of the source code for automated image analysis.